How to Apply:

 etc., is on the form.

-College and High Students need to submit the following items in addition
+College Students need to submit the following items in addition

 to all of the above:

-- If a student, a letter from the high school or college guidance counselor/advisor
+- A letter from the college guidance counselor/advisor

 stating that the student is in good academic standing, can serve as